apitally/apitally-js-serverless/README.md

 [![Codecov](https://codecov.io/gh/apitally/apitally-js-serverless/graph/badge.svg?token=sFIDRfSfca)](https://codecov.io/gh/apitally/apitally-js-serverless)
 [![npm](https://img.shields.io/npm/v/@apitally/serverless?logo=npm&color=%23cb0000)](https://www.npmjs.com/package/@apitally/serverless)

-Apitally is a simple API monitoring and analytics tool that makes it easy to understand how your APIs are used and helps you troubleshoot API issues faster.
-Setup is easy and takes less than 5 minutes.
+Apitally is a simple API monitoring and analytics tool that makes it easy to understand API usage, monitor performance, and troubleshoot issues.
+Get started in minutes by just adding a few lines of code and a Logpush job.

 Learn more about Apitally on our 🌎 [website](https://apitally.io) or check out the 📚 [documentation](https://docs.apitally.io).